Callum Ilott: Arrow McLaren (2024)

 Ilott made a brief appearance in the 2024 season with Arrow McLaren, driving at the opening race in St. Petersburg, whilst deputising for David Malukas who suffered a wrist injury in a mountain biking accident.
 Ilott also drove in the 2024 Indianapolis 500 after Malukas was released from the Arrow McLaren team in late-April, finishing in eleventh.

 Ilott also helped Arrow McLaren test the hybrid system.

 Prema (2025)

 In September 2024, it was announced that Ilott would compete in the 2025 season with Prema Racing full-time, being paired with Robert Shwartzman.
+Ilott finished in 12th place at the 2025 Indy 500, after starting in 21st.
+However, on the following day, he was later demoted to last place, after it was discovered that his front wing did not meet the minimum wing endplate height and location requirements.
+Ilott would later record the team's best result of the season with back-to-back 6th place finishes at Laguna Seca and Portland.
+He would end the season seven points behind his teammate.

-They became the first driver pair of the Prema IndyCar program, which was built entirely from scratch rather than by acquiring an existing car or technical infrastructure from another team.
+Ilott was due to continue with Prema for the 2026 season.
+But the team were omitted from the entry list, as a result of the team's financial difficulties and the departure of the Rosin family in January.